GregValiant/GV-PostProcessors/prusa-orca-bambu scripts/README.md

 2/25/2025  Added the Display Layer and ET script.
 3/1/2025   Added Pause at Layer.
 3/4/2025   Added Insert at Layer Change
+3/12 and 3/13/2025  Adjusted scripts to utilize variables from the slicers (instead of parsing the gcode).
+Improved performance.

 -----------------------------------------------------------------------------
 **Add Layer Numbers:**